The Daily Mile is based on 10 Core Principles. Follow these simple steps to see students and teachers at your school flourish!Read on below

-It takes just 15 minutes with no time spent changing, setting up, or cleaning up.
+The Daily Mile takes just 15 minutes to complete.
 Transitions between class and route should be quick and easy.

 The Daily Mile is physical activity in a social setting and must be fun for the children.
 They can chat to their friends as they run along enjoying the experience together.

-It’s always fully inclusive – every child, every day.
-They should all be out together in the fresh air.
-Children with mobility difficulties should be supported to take part.
+It’s always fully inclusive … with every child participating every day.
+Children should all be out together in the fresh air.
+Those with mobility difficulties should be supported to take part.

 Risk assess the route in order to ensure The Daily Mile is a safe activity.
 Please see a sample risk assessment, here.

 The Daily Mile should happen during the school day, at least three times a week.
 Teachers know when The Daily Mile works best and many do it when kids need to burn off excess energy or are having trouble focusing.
 The class teacher should decide when to go out as they know their class and can respond flexibly to their needs.